-This recipe was inspired by some very novel and quite beautiful 8-ball zucchini I found strolling the aisles of Kegel’s Produce.
+This recipe was inspired by some very novel and quite beautiful 8-ball zucchini I found strolling the grocery store aisles.
 These orbs were so pretty, I almost hated to cut them!
 The 8-ball is a newer variety of zucchini that is becoming more popular in markets and home gardens, but regular zucchini may be used in its place.

-The savory beef-rice mixture is similar to a stuffing I have baked in bell peppers before, and peppers can certainly be used here, too.
+The savory beef-rice mixture is similar to something I often bake in bell peppers, and peppers can certainly be used here, too.
 If using the 8-ball zucchinis, you may also hollow them out from the top and stuff the whole zucchini.
 I cut them in half which allowed for what I thought was the perfect ratio of filling to squash.
 Either way, I think you will enjoy!

 Update: I just made these again–they were a request from my husband for dinner while visiting his parents.
 After sautéing the meat, I stirred in a mixture of fresh herbs.
 After 25 minutes of baking (I poke the zucchini with a knife to see if it’s crisp-tender–if not, bake a few minutes more), I topped with cheddar cheese and baked about three minutes more.
 I served with Corn and Cucumber Salad with Basil and Chives, although this is truly a satisfying meal all by itself!